michamcs/tiktoktoe/README.md

 ---

-<center>TikTok is on amazing platform where individuals can upload highly entertaining videos like : 👇</center>
+TikTok is on amazing platform where individuals can upload highly entertaining videos like : 👇

 <p align="center"><img src="images/dancing.gif" width="30%"></p>